metamug/mason/README.md

 ### Mason Query

 Currently you can write inline queries in the resources.
-But we are working towards moving the queries outside the JSPs, so you can reference them and queries become reusable.
+But we are working towards moving the queries outside the JSPs [Issue #11](https://github.com/metamug/mason/issues/11), so you can reference them and queries become reusable.
 This will be done via query files.

 #### How does Mason run APIs ?